 Cruise Ship Strict Liability Originates From Railroad Cases.

-The Court reasoned that a servants’ improper conduct must be attributed to the master or the carrier.
-This is because the servants aboard the ship are hired to perform the contract.
-So they must transport the passengers safely.
+The Court reasoned that a servants' improper conduct must be attributed to the master or the carrier.
+Because the cruise company hires the captain, crew, and servants aboard the ship to perform the carriage contract, they must transport the passengers safely.

 This reasoning comes from public policy and other case precedents outlined in railroad cases.
-The High Court held that common carriers are under a duty to “absolutely protect” their cruise ship passengers from their servant’s misconduct.
-But this is only so long as the act is committed in the course of the servant’s employment.
+The High Court held that common carriers are under a duty to "absolutely protect" their cruise ship passengers from their servant's misconduct.
+But the lousy act must be committed in the course of the servant's employment.
 The Supreme Court reaffirmed this in Brockett in New Orleans & R.R.
 Co. v.
 Jopes (1891)142 U.S. 18.).

 Is there a Cruise Ship Employee Duty Not To Assault Passengers?